jtimonen/databricks-demo-stravadata/README.md

 The summaries can answer questions like

 - What is my average speed for each sport type?
-- Which sport is my common activity type in February?
+- Which sport is my most common activity type in February?
 - Which sport has the most uphills?